 Where to Buy Miso

-When shopping for miso, you may also find it called "miso paste" or "soybean paste."
-Look for miso in plastic tubs in Asian grocery stores or the refrigerator section of your local health food store.
+When shopping for miso, you may find it called "miso paste" or "soybean paste."
+Look for miso in plastic tubs or jars in Asian grocery stores or the refrigerator section of your local health food store.
 Some large grocery stores stock miso in plastic tubs near the refrigerated tofu.